-A student may request a forwarded appeal for one of the following reasons:
+\A student may request a Level II final grade appeal for one of the following reasons:

-- A procedural or substantive error occurred that significantly impacted the academic grade (e.g. substantiated bias, material deviation from established procedures); or - To consider new information unavailable during the original meeting that could substantially impact the original academic grade.
+1. A procedural or substantive error occurred that significantly impacted the academic grade (e.g. substantiated bias, material deviation from established procedures); or

+2. To consider new information unavailable during the original meeting that could substantially impact the original academic grade.
 A summary of this new information and its potential impact must be included in the forwarded appeal.

-Level II: Academic Dean Hearing
+Level II: Academic Dean's Review

-The Academic Dean will schedule a hearing to be conducted no later than ten (10) business days following the student request for the hearing.
-The Academic Dean will be responsible for notifying the student and the faculty member of the date, time, and place of the hearing.
-The Academic Dean shall make his/her decision and communicate its findings in writing to the student and the faculty member within five (5) business days after the hearing is completed.
+The appropriate Academic Dean will conduct a review of the information provided by both the student and the faculty member no later than ten (10) College business days following the student request for the review.
+The appropriate Academic Dean shall make a decision and communicate findings in writing to the student and the faculty member within five (5) business days after the review is completed.

-After review, the Academic Dean may:
+After review, the appropriate Academic Dean may:

-- Uphold the original decision - Request a grade change (may not be lower than original grade)
+- Uphold the original decision - Request a final grade change (may not be lower than original grade)

-If the student wishes to appeal the Dean's decision, they will move to Level III.
+If the student chooses to appeal the appropriate Academic Dean's decision, the next step is a Level III final grade appeal.

-Level III: Vice President for Instruction and Student Services Appeal
+Level III: Vice President's Review

-An appeal must be submitted to the Vice President of Instruction and Student Services within 48 hours of the student receiving the Academic Dean's decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
+An appeal of the appropriate Academic Dean's decision must be submitted by the student to the Vice President of Instruction and Student Services within 48 hours of the student receiving the appropriate Academic Dean's decision in writing, or by 9 a.m. on the next College business day if the deadline falls on a weekend or after 5 p.m. on a weekday.
 The Vice President of Instruction and Student Services may either:

-- Uphold the Dean's decision; - Request a grade change (may not be lower than original grade)
+- Uphold the appropriate Academic Dean's decision; - Request a final grade change (may not be lower than original grade)

-The decision of the Vice President of Instruction and Student Services on all hearing appeals is the final decision for the College.
-The decision of the Student Affairs Committee on all other appeals is the final decision for the College.
+For the Final Grade Appeal procedure, the decision of the Vice President of Instruction and Student Services is the final decision for the College.